It has been demonstrated through examples that metal and plastic can be effectively “connected” using laser welding.

-Experts from Hoff Laser Technology Research Institute in Germany have conducted a series of stress tests on various materials and answered these questions (Fig. 4).
+The Hoff Laser Technology Research Institute in Germany has conducted a series of stress tests on various materials to answer these questions (Figure 4).

 One of the test contents is as follows:

-- The shear tests of 1.5 mm stainless steel plate and 3 mm PP plastic connector with glass fiber were carried out;
+- A shear test was carried out on a 1.5 mm stainless steel plate and a 3 mm PP plastic connector with glass fiber.

-- The tensile test of 1.5 mm stainless steel plate and 3 mm PP plastic (excluding glass fiber) connector was carried out.
+- A tensile test was carried out on a 1.5 mm stainless steel plate and a 3 mm PP plastic connector (excluding glass fiber).

 Fig. 4 Fracture surface of metal and plastic joint after corrosion test

-- Stainless steel + PP with glass fiber, the connection area is 150 mm2
+- For the connection between stainless steel and PP with glass fiber, the connection area is 150 mm².

-- Stainless steel + PP, the connection area is 100 mm2
+- For the connection between stainless steel and PP, the connection area is 100 mm².

-Destructive tests were carried out on 5 samples of each of the above two types.
+Destructive tests were performed on 5 samples of each of the above two types.

-- When the slot spacing is 400 um, the maximum shear load is 13.1 Mpa;
+- When the slot spacing was 400 micrometers, the maximum shear load was 13.1 MPa.

-However, it should be noted that dense grooves will increase the micromachining time.
+It is evident that a dense groove distribution improves the connection strength.
+However, it should be noted that a dense distribution of grooves will also increase the micro-machining time.

-At the same time, a similar experiment was carried out on the magnesium sheet.
+A similar experiment was also conducted on a magnesium sheet.

-All tests have shown that laser-based bonding technology creates a strong and reliable connection between metal and plastic parts.
+All tests have demonstrated that the laser-based bonding technology creates a strong and reliable connection between metal and plastic components.

 3. Aging test